Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Arch Solutions

 \section{Arch Solutions}

 We next investigate the arch patterns that are observed at high friction and show that they correspond to metastable steady states of the equations of motion.
 We assume that the emerging structures are invariant in the $y$-direction, and that the friction force dominates the viscous force.
-Recent studies of active nematics have shown that the choice of flow-tumbling and flow-aligning regimes can have a profound effect on defect dynamics~\cite{thijssen2020active,thijssen2020binding}.
-Here, we set $\lambda=0$ since deep in the ordered phase, where $S \approx 1$, the system is in the flow-tumbling regime.
-For smaller values of the nematic order and non-zero $\lambda$ in the flow-aligning regime, $+1/2$ defects still leave trails, but do not show polar ordering when $\zeta \lambda>0$, and instead, two $+1/2$ defects come close to each other while pointing in opposite direction similar to the recent study in \cite{thijssen2020binding}.

 In the case of $\lambda=0$, Eq.~(\ref{eqn:ns}) can be solved for an incompressible system in the low-Reynolds number regime to give the pressure and velocity fields

 Since the system is invariant in the $y$ direction, $c_1=0$.
 Assuming that the magnitude of the nematic order is constant in space, we use Eq.~(\ref{uy}) together with Eq.~(\ref{n:qevoln}) to find the evolution of the orientation field: